 Here is a summary of the most useful UK tax rates and allowances, more details can be found about these allowances on the site – use the search bar to find more info on each allowance.

 Tax rates are often changed in the budget but are usually known well in advance.
 The current plan is to increase the UK personal allowance to £12,500 by the tax year 2020/21.
-Figures for 2018/19 have not yet been released though.
+Figures for 2018/19 were announced in the 2017 Budget.